-No one wants to spend time in a dentist’s chair, which is one of the reasons that dental injuries from motorcycle crashes are so upsetting.
+No one wants to spend time in a dentist’s chair, which is one of the reasons that dental injuries in a motorcycle accident is so upsetting.
 Your smile is the way you greet the world, and broken or missing teeth and other dental injuries can make you feel like less of a person.
 These injuries can be immensely painful, and there is an emotional stigma attached to people with missing or broken teeth.

 When compared with head injuries and fractures, suffering dental injuries may seem insignificant.
 But these injuries alter your appearance and can interfere with your ability to communicate, eat, or breathe freely.
 Operations to insert plates and screws in the jaw are notoriously painful, and recovery time can be extensive.
 Dental injuries should never be downplayed as “minor” injuries.